Duckieray/TCG_CustomTextureReplacer/README.md

 ### Replace textures
 1. Open `BepInEx/plugins/TexturesList.txt` and locate the texture you want to override.
 2. Create a PNG that matches the entry (the file name should be identical to the texture name; extension must be `.png`).
 Matching the resolution listed is strongly recommended.
-3. Place the PNG in `BepInEx/plugins/CustomTextures`.
+3. Place the PNG in `BepInEx/plugins/CustomTextures` (or any other watched `CustomTextures` folder provided by a mod).
 4. The plugin detects changes automatically and reapplies replacements on the fly.
 You can also force a refresh by creating `BepInEx/plugins/CustomTextures.refresh.now`.

 > Tip: When the replacement PNG resolution differs, the plugin attempts a RenderTexture resize so the swap still succeeds.
 For best quality, export PNGs at the exact dimensions shown in `TexturesList.txt`.